PolyConf: Unlocking Polymer Conformation Generation through Hierarchical Generative Models: Introduction

-Although conformation generation has been extensively studied, generating macromolecular conformations remains challenging~\cite{riniker2015better, hawkins2017conformation}.
+Although conformation generation methods have been extensively studied over the past few years, generating macromolecular conformations remains challenging~\cite{riniker2015better, hawkins2017conformation}.
 Traditional stochastic methods like molecular dynamics (MD) simulations are widely used~\cite{hospital2015molecular, padhi2022molecular}, but they are computationally expensive and slow, particularly for macromolecules like polymers~\cite{pracht2020automated, bilodeau2022generative}, leading to the severe scarcity of polymer conformation datasets.
-Recent advances in artificial intelligence have led to various learning-based methods for conformation generation~\cite{tang2024survey}, targeting small molecules~\cite{jing2022torsional, wang2024swallowing} and proteins~\cite{janson2023direct, lu2024strstr} but leaving polymers unexplored~\cite{kuenneth2023polybert, wang2024mmpolymer}.
+Recent advances in artificial intelligence have led to various learning-based methods for conformation generation~\cite{tang2024survey}.
+However, these methods are primarily designed for small molecules~\cite{jing2022torsional, wang2024swallowing} and proteins~\cite{janson2023direct, lu2024strstr}, leaving polymers unexplored~\cite{kuenneth2023polybert, wang2024mmpolymer}.
 As shown in Figure~\ref{fig: Comparison}, polymers present unique challenges distinct from both small molecules and proteins.
 Unlike proteins, stabilized by strong, directional intramolecular interactions, polymers typically lack such organizing forces, resulting in more flexible and less ordered conformations.
 In addition, polymers occupy larger chemical space than small molecules, further complicating conformation generation~\cite{martin2023emerging}.
-With fewer prior constraints, the complex conformational behaviors of polymers render protein conformation generation models ineffective.
-Besides, small molecule models struggle to scale to polymers due to their significantly higher molecular weight~\cite{xu2022geodiff}.
-Given these significant challenges, it is critical to develop a tailored polymer conformation generation method to accommodate their unique structural characteristics, fundamentally transforming our ability to design polymers and predict their properties~\cite{wang2024mmpolymer, gurnani2023polymer}.
+With fewer prior constraints, the complex conformational behaviors of polymers render protein conformation generation methods ineffective.
+Meanwhile, conformation generation methods designed for small molecules struggle to scale to polymers due to their significantly higher molecular weight~\cite{xu2022geodiff}.
+Given these challenges, it is critical to develop a tailored polymer conformation generation method to accommodate their unique structural characteristics, thus fundamentally transforming our ability to design polymers and predict their properties.